DaChro/ogh_summer_school_2020/README.md

 # Docker

 If you are in for using Docker, I´ve prepared a Docker image that includes all software and data for the tutorial, so you can reproduce the tutorial without installing keras etc. on your host system.
-If you want to use it, download and install Docker Engine:
+If you want to use it, download and install Docker Engine/Desktop:

 - Linux: https://docs.docker.com/engine/install/ubuntu/#install-using-the-repository
 - Windows: https://docs.docker.com/docker-for-windows/install/